b1skit/SaberEngine/README.md

 EnTT: https://github.com/skypjack/entt
 --------------------------------------
-- Installed via `vcpkg`.
-See the `Initial Setup` section for more info
+- Included as a dependency via `vcpkg`.
+See the `Dependencies` section for more info

 Glew: https://github.com/nigels-com/glew/releases